SanderMertens/flecs/docs/Queries.md

 ```

 #### Query DSL
 To specify a source in the DSL, use parenthesis after the component identifier.
-The following example uses the default `$This` source for `Position` and `Velocity`, and `Game` as source for `SimTime`.
+The following example uses the default `$this` source for `Position` and `Velocity`, and `Game` as source for `SimTime`.

 ```
 Position, Velocity, SimTime(Game)